 The following technique is for informational and educational purposes only.
 It is not intended to serve as medical advice.
-It is the responsibility of treating physicians to determine and utilize the appropriate products and techniques, according to their own clinical judgment, for each of their patients.
-For more information on the product, including its Indications for Use, contraindications, preparation and product safety information, please refer to the product's label and the Instructions for Use (IFU) for the product.
+It is the responsibility of treating physicians to determine and utilize the appropriate products and techniques according to their own clinical judgment for each of their patients.
+For more information on the product, including its indications for use, contraindications, and product safety information, please refer to the product's label and the Instructions for Use.